1 Introduction

 The DOE provided the panel with two budget scenarios for High Energy Physics (HEP) derived from realistic near-term budget projections.
 The baseline scenario assumes budget levels for HEP for fiscal years 2023 through 2027 that are specified in the Creating Helpful Incentives to Produce Semiconductors (CHIPS) and Science Act of 2022.
 The baseline budget scenario then increases by 3% per year from fiscal year 2028 through 2033.
 The less favorable scenario assumes increases of 2% per year from fiscal year 2024 to 2033.

 The panel categorized projects as small (<$50M), medium ($50M–250M), and large (>$250M) based on the US contribution to their construction cost.
 In the large and medium categories, initiatives were first prioritized based on individual scientific merit, then assessed on project maturity and technical risk.
 The balance of project timescales was also considered, in order to ensure delivery of scientific results throughout the decade and opportunities for scientists at all career levels.
 The final prioritization holistically considered the cost of construction, commissioning, operations, and related research support, distributed over a 10- to 20-year period.
-The panel generally did not consider individual projects, as per the charge, but did note areas where small projects could be particularly effective.
+As per the charge, the panel generally did not consider individual small projects, but did note areas where such projects could be particularly effective.
 As part of this process, the panel established budget profiles in FY23 dollars with assumptions on inflation as described in section 8.

 To help the P5 panel better understand costs, schedules, and risks of the large projects, a subcommittee was convened with project management and technical experts from the community.
 The subcommittee provided an independent assessment of the cost range, schedule, and risks of the major projects.
 That input was used to assess the most likely cost scenarios and reduce the chance of unexpected budget overruns from current and new projects into the next decade.